Symits54321/Inventory-Management-System/README.md

 MERN Project

-Hi welcome to Inventory Management System
+Hi , Welcome to Inventory Management System.

 This file contains two folder server and client.

-Server folder contains Node.js server files which acts as backend and can be communicated through API while Client/inventory folder contains a react app which acts as frontend and sends API request  for CRUD operation and displays beautifully.
-So for correct operation you need to open two terminal one is server and anothe client/inventory and run corresponding funstions to start them.
-The instructions  are given below
+Server folder contains Node.js server files which acts as backend and can be communicated through API.

+Client/inventory folder contains a React app which acts as frontend and sends API request  for CRUD operation and displays beautifully.

+So for correct operation you need to open two terminal, one for server and another for client/inventory and run corresponding functions to start them.

+The instructions to start are given below